Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 Remember, you must also discuss future development opportunities and set the stage for the next planning phase.

-Each of these stages builds upon the previous one, creating a continuous cycle of improvement and development.
-The key is maintaining consistency and clear communication throughout each phase while using your performance management tools to track and support progress.
+Each stage builds upon the previous one, creating a continuous cycle of improvement and development.
+The key is to maintain consistency and clear communication throughout each phase while using performance management tools to track and support progress.

 Who Uses Performance Management Software?

-Understanding who uses a performance management system helps you implement it effectively across your organization.
+Understanding who uses a performance management system helps you implement it effectively.

 Let’s look at the key user groups.